openshift/lightspeed-service/CONTRIBUTING.md

 #### Verifying that some exception is thrown

-Sometimes it is needed to test whether some exception is thrown from tested function or method.
+Sometimes it is needed to test whether some exception is thrown from a tested function or method.
 In this case `pytest.raises` can be used:

 ```python